 The concept is simple: intensive activity followed by high-quality rest and recovery.

 Most of the growth actually comes during the recovery process.
 However, the only way to truly recover is by actually pushing yourself to exhaustion during the workout.

 The same concept applies to work.
 The best work happens in short intensive spurts.
-By short, I’m talking 1–3 hours.
-But this must be “Deep Work,” with no distractions, just like an intensive workout is non-stop.
-Interestingly, your best work — which for most people is thinking — will actually happen while you’re away from your work, “recovering.”
+By short, I’m talking one to three hours.
+But this must be “deep work,” with no distractions, the same way that an intensive workout is nonstop.
+Interestingly, your best work – which for most people is thinking – will actually happen while you’re away from your work, “recovering.”

-For best results: Spend 20% of your energy on your work and 80% of your energy on recovery and self-improvement.
+For best results: Spend 20 percent of your energy on your work and 80 percent of your energy on recovery and self-improvement.
 When you’re getting high-quality recovery, you’re growing.
-When you’re continually honing your mental-model, the quality and impact of your work continually increase.
-This is what psychologists call, “Deliberate Practice.”
-It’s not about doing more, but better training.
+When you’re continually honing your mental model, the quality and the impact of your work continually increase.
+This is what psychologists call “deliberate practice.”
+It’s not about doing more, but about better training.
 It’s about being strategic and results-focused, not busyness-focused.